NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_walkthrough.rst

 Walkthrough of framework operation
 ==================================

 We now describe in greater detail the actions that are taken when the framework is run, focusing on aspects that are relevant for the operation of individual PODs.
-For the rest of this section, the `Example Diagnostic POD <https://github.com/NOAA-GFDL/MDTF-diagnostics/tree/main/diagnostics/example>`__ (short name: ``example``) is used as a concrete example to illustrate how a POD is implemented and integrated into the framework.
+We also provide the `Example Diagnostic POD <https://github.com/NOAA-GFDL/MDTF-diagnostics/tree/main/diagnostics/example>`__ (short name: ``example``), which is specifically designed to be used as a concrete example here, to show how and when the framework/POD would fail through 5 simple exercises below.
+(Please skip commenting on the example POD's scientific value.)

 .. figure:: ../img/dev_flowchart.jpg
    :align: center